Sign In / Sign Out

 - My ASU

 - Colleges and Schools

 The MFA program in theatre with a concentration in performance reenvisions the role of the artist in society who focuses on the devising and development of new work.
 The program stresses the actor-creator model and fosters the conceptual thinker and collaborator through the development of skills for the artistic entrepreneur and the innovation of performance applications in multimedia and transdisciplinary collaboration that is informed by artistic integrity and social responsibility.

 The school offers multiple approaches to new work development:

-In addition to core physical and vocal training, the program hosts a rich variety of guest artists each semester and offers undergraduate-level teaching opportunities, study abroad opportunities, funding for national and international conference travel, and career development internship opportunities.
+In addition to core physical and vocal training, the program offers undergraduate-level teaching opportunities, funding for national and international conference travel, and career development internship opportunities.

 During the third year of study, candidates conduct professional career development internships.
 In the past, students have completed internships at:

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in a related field from a regionally accredited institution.

 Applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program, or applicants must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.